"Tourism Keys" Workshop Will Help Build Tourism

 and business, at a "Tourism Keys" workshop held by the Ministry of Tourism.

-"These workshops help develop local tourism and sustain tourism related
+Jim Bradley.
+"These workshops help develop local tourism and sustain tourism

-jobs, which in turn help to build strong communities," said Minister of
+related jobs, which in turn help to build strong communities,"

 "Tourism Keys" is a one-day customer relationship management and Internet